tenjin/rotate-eks-asg/README.md

 Rolling Cluster Node Upgrades for AWS EKS

+**Project Status:** Work in progress and not ready for use at this moment.

 ## Use Case

 Apply security fixes, rollout new Kubernetes versions, or replace faulty nodes on AWS.